Did Jake Gyllenhaal Learn Boxing for Southpaw? Did He Gain Weight?

 Jake Gyllenhaal joined ‘Southpaw’ after reportedly losing thirty pounds for playing Louis “Lou” Bloom in ‘Nightcrawler.’
 Thus, gaining weight was a necessity for the actor to play a well-built boxer.
 “He [Gyllenhaal] gained 15 lbs. of muscle,” Claybon revealed in the same People interview.
 But to gain weight, Gyllenhaal had to follow a strict diet that didn’t include anything fried.
 “My look really came from my diet.
 Nutritionally, it was 6-7 meals a day, eating every three hours or so—often to both fuel for my next session and to get my energy back up from the previous session,” the actor told Bodybuilding.com

 “My diet would consist of lots of eggs, chicken, fish, bananas, apples, almonds, cacao beans, raisins, goji berries, rye bread, pasta, couscous and potatoes, and lots of steamed vegetables and salad: avocado, tomatoes, broccoli, and other dark-green leaves.
 Nothing was fried, and everything was as natural as possible.
 I would drink plenty of water throughout the day, as well.
-In terms of supplements, there was vitamin D3 and vitamin C, and then also protein shakes,” Gyllenhaal added.
+In terms of supplements, there were vitamin D3 and vitamin C, as well as protein shakes,” Gyllenhaal added.

 Read More: Is Southpaw Based on a True Story?